-As of April 2, 2022, one customer represented 36% of aggregated gross receivables.
+As of July 2, 2022, three customers represented 21%, 17%, and 16% of aggregated gross receivables, respectively.
 As of January 1, 2022, four customers represented 26%, 16%, 13%, and 13% of aggregate gross receivables, respectively.
 The loss of a major customer or a reduction in sales to or difficulties collecting payments from these customers could significantly reduce the Company's net sales and adversely affect its operating results.
 The Company mitigates risks associated with foreign and domestic receivables by purchasing comprehensive credit insurance.

 The Company resells certain component products to end-customers that are not reached in the distribution models of the component manufacturers, including storage customers, appliance customers, system builders and cloud and datacenter customers.
-For the three months ended April 2, 2022 and April 3, 2021, resales of these products represented approximately 91% and 76% of net product sales, respectively.
+For the three and six months ended July 2, 2022, resales of these products represented approximately 89% and 90% of net product sales, respectively.
+For the three and six months ended July 3, 2021, resales of these products represented approximately 60% and 66% of net product sales, respectively.